 Smoking hard-boiled eggs adds a delicious twist to this classic appetizer that everyone loves!
-Infused with a mild smokiness, our smoked deviled eggs are bursting with flavor and easy to make!
+Infused with a mild smokiness, my Smoked Deviled Eggs are bursting with flavor and easy to make!

 Smoked eggs are the perfect blank canvas to really absorb the complex flavors of smoke.
 Plus, hard-boiled eggs need only 20 minutes in the smoker for optimal flavor, which makes this recipe a quick and easy project!